mautrix/docs/bridges/general/using-bridges.md

   want to bridge individual community rooms so users can choose which side they want to be on.

-mautrix bridges are primarily meant for puppeting, but some of them also have [relay mode] (or a different equivalent system in the case of Telegram and Discord).
+mautrix bridges are primarily meant for puppeting, but [relay mode] exists too (or a different equivalent system in the case of Discord and old versions of Telegram).

 [relay mode]: https://docs.mau.fi/bridges/general/relay-mode.html